About me

 I am qualified to work with couples.
 My training was with Interaction Training- Working With Couples, which is endorsed by The College of Sexual and Relationship Therapists.

 Before training as a counsellor I taught in secondary educational settings.
 I went on to train as a restorative practitioner, dealing with relational issues and conflicts in secondary schools, the workplace and prisons.
 I work as an associate with Wales Restorative Approaches Partnership, where I offer wellbeing and relational support to the employees of the many organisations.
-As a result, I appreciate many of the relationship difficulties that young people and adults face.
+As a result, I appreciate many of the relationship difficulties that young people and adults face and offer a constructive model for change.
 I also appreciate the stresses that staff may experience, especially at the moment, dealing with organisational change, job uncertainty and the challenges faced when striving to achieve a healthy work-life balance.

 Please call me today on: 07846078588 or click here to send me an email.